 #popremoves the last element from the list

-#find(data)returns the index of the node containing data, or nil if not found.
+#find(value)returns the index of the node containing value, or nil if not found.

 #to_srepresent your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be:

 ( value ) -> ( value ) -> ( value ) -> nil

 #insert_at(value, index)that inserts the node with the provided